Madden NFL: Madden NFL 06

 In Madden NFL 06, the "Truck Stick" was introduced.
 This feature allows the offensive player to lower his shoulder and break a tackle, or back juke to avoid one.
 Another new feature is the Superstar Mode, which allows the player to take control of a rookie and progress through his career.
 This includes an IQ test, interviews, workouts, the NFL Draft, hiring an agent, and other aspects of a superstar's life.
 Philadelphia Eagles quarterback Donovan McNabb is the cover athlete.

 EA also introduced the QB Vision feature in the 2006 installment.
 With this feature, a cone of spotlight emits from the quarterback during passing plays, simulating his field of vision.
 To make an accurate pass, the quarterback must have his intended receiver in his field of vision.
 Passing to a receiver not in the cone reduces pass accuracy significantly.
 The size of the quarterback's vision cone is directly correlated to his Awareness and Passer Accuracy rating; Brett Favre and Peyton Manning see nearly the entire field at once, whereas an inexperienced quarterback such as J. P. Losman or Kyle Boller sees only a sliver of the field.
 This feature also allows for bigger plays and more interceptions.

 Also, EA sports added the Smart Route.
 This means that when pressing a hot route to the corresponding receiver, you put the analog stick down and the receiver will run to the first down, and you can throw him the ball.

 While current gen Madden remained the same with the exception of a "Smart Route" and "QB Vision", this was also the first year Madden was released on the next-gen Xbox 360.
 It was completely stripped down, almost every change made in the previous gen was wiped away.

+EA also added the ask Madden feature during this time.
+Allowing you to talk to him and use his expertise to help win.